 Creating and Photographing Shaped Bokeh for the Holidays: Hanukkah, Christmas and more…

 One my favorite things about taking pictures during the holiday season is all of the pretty lights that always seem to be in the background of everything I shoot.
 “Bokeh” can be defined as the aesthetic quality of blur, or the way a lens renders points of light that are out of focus.
 Everyone goes crazy for pretty bokeh, so I would like to teach you guys how to manipulate your bokeh a bit.
 In honor of Hanukkah, I am going to make some Star of David shaped bokeh and will walk you through how to do it, step-by-step.
 You can create any shape you desired, not just stars.
 Practice shooting Christmas lights and other lighting using this technique and various shapes.
 If you are not handy, or lack time, you can buy this Bokeh Kit which does the hard work for you.
+Here are a few more examples: Christmas lights outdoors and from a light fixture.

 Step 1: First I need to create a homemade lens hood with the Star of David cut out of it.
 For this we need some black construction paper, scissors, and tape.